-- 1. The type of vaccine (what you are being vaccinated for). - o Some vaccines are considered medical benefits.
-You can find out about your coverage of these vaccines by going to Chapter 4 Benefits Chart (what is covered and what you pay).
+- 1. The type of vaccine (what you are being vaccinated for). - Some vaccines are considered medical benefits.
+You can find out about your coverage of these vaccines by going to Chapter 4 Medical Benefits Chart (what is covered and what you pay). - Other vaccines are considered Part D drugs.
+You can find these vaccines listed in the plan's List of Covered Drugs (Formulary). - 2.
+Where you get the vaccine medication. - 3.
+Who gives you the vaccine.